udexon/SMMP/README.md

 http://5gl.epizy.com/nsm/fgl.html

 nSM simply means "a stack machine within a stack machine .... (repeat up to N times)" .
 It is so named because the initial implementations of nSM are coded in PHP and JavaScript, whose interpreters are themselves stack machines.

+You can view the complete JavaScript Multitiered Stack Machine code at the link given above.
+This is actually the complete core engine.
+The rest are add ons:

+I have not disclosed the complete source code for two reasons:

+(1) needs cleaning up

+(2) pending investor evaluation

+Despite the above, you are welcome to direct message me for sneak peek and negotiate for license or collaboration.

+Do please have a look at the JavaScript ISYA core engine if you want to find out more.
+Other modules of SMMP are built upon the ISYA core engine.